Palatine · Cook County · IL

 Your local agent

-When you're ready to tour or list, you want someone who's walked the streets, talked to the residents, and read the last 50 closed comps in this market specifically.
+When you're ready to tour or list, you want someone who has read the last 50 closed comps in this specific market, not a national average, and can tell you what they actually mean for your price.
 That's how I work.
 Text or call any time, and I'll give you a real take, not a brochure.

 Thinking of selling?